 I don't know how much sense this makes but it's late out this way To sum it up, ability balance is a an none issue.
 Damage out put is intended to remain in acceptable levels.

 saw an dungeon boss with the mayans, LOOKED AWESOME, cant wait for this game. love it. every game cant be perfect, love the questing unique investigation and thinking, combat can get better im sure it will

 Grabbed my key, thanks.
 Hope my laptop will handle it

-I have enough of EA ruining great franchises and studios, forcing DRM and Origin on their games, releasing incomplete games only to sell day-1 DLCs or spill dozens of DLCs, and then saying it, and microtransactions, is what players want, as well as deflecting complaints with cheap PR tricks.
+I have enough of EA ruining great franchises and studios, forcing DRM and Origin on their games, releasing incomplete games only to sell day-1 DLCs or spill dozens of DLCs, and then saying it, and microtransactions, is what players want, stopping players from giving EA games poor reviews, as well as deflecting complaints with cheap PR tricks.

 I'm not going to buy any game by EA as long as they continue those practices.

 However, there can still be some semblance of balance, and developers can always be actively working to promote better balance.
 Ignoring it does not good, and not having the proper tools to work on it is even worse.

 Right now PvP is pretty shitty.
 It was fun at lower gear levels, but the higher you get, it gets worse.
 There was rumor they were going to equalize damage and healing output to prevent imbalance, but it's not going to happen.